 And, each of these cultures developed sauna separately, without inheriting it or being influenced by the use of sauna from another region.
 Amazing as it sounds, the birth of sauna can be traced to multiple locations.

-While many nations stake a claim to being the original source of sauna, some have a valid claim to the throne.
+While many nations claim to be the original source of sauna, some have a valid claim to the throne.
 Let’s take a look at where sauna began and how it grew to become as popular as it is now.

 ORIGIN OF SAUNA AROUND THE WORLD